-Cohutta Wilderness: East Cowpen, Hickory Ridge, & Rough Ridge Loop Professional Review and Guide
+Cohutta Wilderness: East Cowpen, Hickory Ridge, & Rough Ridge Loop Professional Guide

 "The East Cowpen, Hickory Ridge, and Rough Ridge trails form a loop that passes through the heart of the Cohutta Wilderness.
 Because this is a long trek with some steep climbs, it works best as an overnight trip for experienced backpackers.
 The best part is that it travels through two distinct types of terrain found in the Cohutta.